Tiendil/tiendil-org-content/content/posts/2024-032-ai-notes-2024-the-current-state/en.md

 /// note | Accordingly, we can continue formulating hypotheses

 - The capabilities of generative knowledge bases are more or less defined — they will most likely remain at the level of GPT-4 plus-minus.
 Naturally, they will become faster, smaller, slightly more accurate, etc.
-- The talks about the continuation of rapid progress through scaling computations during operation (option 4), instead of training stage, are most likely a marketing ~~bullshit~~ move to maintain hype and investment flow.
-I will talk more about this in the next essay on the future of technology.
+- The talks about the continuation of rapid progress through scaling computations during operation (option 4), instead of the training stage, are most likely a marketing ~~bullshit~~ move to maintain hype and investment flow.
+I will talk more about this in the following essay on the future of technology.

 ///